spreedly/kaffe/README.md

 There are three ways to produce:

 - `key`/`value` - The key/value will be produced to the first topic given to the producer when it was started.
-The partition will automatically be selected with the chosen strategy.
+The partition will be selected with the chosen strategy or given function.
     ```elixir
     Kaffe.Producer.produce_sync("key", "value")
     ```